schellingb/dosbox-pure/README.md

 ### Force opening the start menu
 If you have assigned an auto start item in the start menu but want to go back to it, hold shift on the keyboard or L2 or R2 on the gamepad while selecting `Restart` in the core menu.
+You can also always view the start menu by pressing L on the [On-screen keyboard](#on-screen-keyboard).

 ### Mount ZIP as A or D drive
 If you have a ZIP file you want to load as a fake floppy disk or fake CD-ROM, there are multiple options.